Stop Creditor Harassment in New York

 Skilled Queens debt relief attorney combats aggressive collection agencies

 Debt collectors sometimes use harassing or deceitful means to try to get people to pay.
 Oppressive creditor tactics can cast a grey cloud over a person’s life.
-Mark E. Cohen, Esq. in Forest Hills is a seasoned Queens debt relief lawyer representing New Yorkers who are targets of overzealous debt collectors.
+Mark E. Cohen, Esq. in Westbury is a seasoned Queens debt relief lawyer representing New Yorkers who are targets of overzealous debt collectors.
 I help my clients assert their rights and take effective defensive action.

 Can I get creditors to stop calling?